 All that remains of the Turton or Chapeltown medieval cross is its unusual sandstone base.
 Set on a modern stone pedestal, the bottom of the original base is eight sided, which then tapers to a cylinder to hold a wooden cross shaft.
 The tall wooden shaft and metal cap are a modern, but striking addition.
 The cross has been moved around in its time.
-It had stood previously outside the Chetham Arms Inn but was relocated in 1845 to Turton Tower.
+It had stood previously outside the Chetham Arms Inn but was relocated in 1845 to Turton Tower (see our page on the tower here).
 In 1933 it was moved to its present position, a very short distance away from the Chetham Arms, and put into a memorial garden.

 Chapeltown contains many old buildings from the seventeenth and eighteenth century, so a walk up the street is recommended.
 The Chetham Arms is a very popular pub and well worth a visit.

 Parking: Park on the street by the cross, or treat yourself to a visit to the pub if you are using their car park.

 Site visited by A. and R. Bowden 2013

 Nearby, just a short distance away Turton Tower

 In the grounds of the tower, have a look at Turton Tower Curiosities

 Close by on the main road, see the Turton World War 2 Pillbox on our Lancashire at War page here